AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 ```

 It thus defaults the `MessageDispatchInterceptor#handle(List<? extends M>` method to utilize the `ReactorMessageDispatchInterceptor#intercept(Mono<M>)` method.
+As such, a `ReactorMessageDispatchInterceptor` could thus be configured on a plain Axon gateway too.
 Here are a couple of examples how a message dispatch interceptor could be used:

 ```java